matter-labs/zinc/README.md

 languages.
 For example, Zinc provides integer types with 1-byte step sizes, like those in Solidity.

-#### Ownership and borrowing
+## Ownership and borrowing

 Memory management is very different in R1CS circuits compared to the von Neumann architecture.
 Also, since R1CS does not imply parallel programming patterns, a lot of elements of the Rust design would be unnecessary and redundant.
 Zinc has no ownership mechanism found in Rust because all variables will be passed by value.
-The borrowing mechanism is still being designed, but probably, only immutable references will be allowed shortly.
+The borrowing mechanism is still being designed, but probably, only immutable references will be allowed in the future.

-#### Loops and recursion
+## Loops and recursion

 Zinc is a Turing-incomplete language, as it does not allow recursion and variable loop indexes.
 Every loop range must be bounded with constant literals